japila-books/spark-sql-internals/docs/spark-sql-ExternalCatalog.md

 `alterTableDataSchema`...FIXME

-NOTE: `alterTableDataSchema` is used exclusively when `SessionCatalog` is requested to <<spark-sql-SessionCatalog.adoc#alterTableDataSchema, alterTableDataSchema>>.
+NOTE: `alterTableDataSchema` is used exclusively when `SessionCatalog` is requested to <<spark-sql-SessionCatalog.md#alterTableDataSchema, alterTableDataSchema>>.